Newport, Shropshire: Education

 Newport has a full range of educational establishments, from primary schools to a university.
-The selective schools in the town are Newport Girls' High School and Haberdashers' Adams (previously known as Adams' Grammar School).
+All schools in the town have GCSE results above national averages, including the comprehensive school Burton Borough School which in recent years has undergone rapid improvement, leading it to achieve GCSE English results above national averages.
+There are also two selective schools with similar reputations of Newport Girls' High School and Haberdashers' Adams.
 Harper Adams University is located in the nearby village of Edgmond, and Keele University operates teaching rooms in the doctor's surgery for trainee student doctors.
 For Further Education students, the closest colleges to the town are Telford College of Arts and Technology and Stafford College, with buses running from the town to both colleges and to Shrewsbury College of Arts & Technology.
 Just outside the town is Edgmond Hall, used by Sandwell Metropolitan Borough Council for outdoor activities for school students.